-The muff or sleeve is made into two halves and are bolted together.
+The muff or sleeve is made into two halves and is bolted together.
 The halves of the muff are made of cast iron.
 The shaft ends are made to butt each other.
-A single key is fitted directly in the keyways of both the shafts.
+A single key is fitted directly in the keyways of both shafts.
 One-half of the muff is fixed from below and the other half is placed from above.

-Both the halves are held together by means of mild steel studs or bolts and nuts.
+Both halves are held together by means of mild steel studs or bolts and nuts.
 The number of bolts may be two, four, or six.
 The advantage of this coupling is that the position of the shafts need not be changed for assembling or disassembling of the couplings.

-In other words, in sleeve couplings, the shafts are taken and the keys are slid over it.
+In other words, in sleeve couplings, the shafts are taken and the keys are slid over them.
 Both the shafts along with the keys are then fitted into the sleeve.
 In this way, a sleeve coupling is assembled.
 In the following section, we will meet the advantages and disadvantages of the sleeve, muff, or as it is called box coupling.

 Jaw Coupling Applications

-Sleeve couplings are nothing but just a sort of thick hollow cylinder/pipe called as sleeve or muff.
+Sleeve couplings are nothing but just a sort of thick hollow cylinder/pipe called a sleeve or muff.
 The sleeve is manufactured keeping the diameter of the shaft in mind so that the shaft fits perfectly into the sleeve.
-The driver & driven, both the shafts are then inserted into each side of the sleeve.
+The driver & driven, both shafts are then inserted into each side of the sleeve.
 Also, two or more threaded holes are provided into the sleeve as well as in both of the shaft’s ends so that they don’t move in the longitudinal direction when the bolts are inserted into them.
 Also, the keyway and key ensure that the shaft and sleeve don’t slip.

 The sleeve coupling is easy to manufacture as there are a few numbers of components.